Sport. Health. Nutrition. Gym. For style

 Also, others should pay attention to the eyes, which will also help determine the initial signs of the disease.

-6 eye signs stroke:
+6 ocular signs stroke:

 First aid

-Preventive actions
+Preventive measures

 Read in this article

-Why stroke occurs in young people
+Why does stroke occur in young people?

-hereditary causes
+Hereditary causes

 Aortic aneurysm is a common cause of stroke in young people